Stuycs-K/final-project-10-naamid-taamim-velazquez-israel/PRESENTATION.md

 ## But I Thought PNGs were lossless?

-So, let's talk about those basic steps.
+Let's talk about those basic steps.
 Specifically, for how we turn our mp4 into frames.
 There are some issues with using mp4 as a whole... but that's not an issue until we actually need to put our frames back into a video.

-So, as we know from the image processing lab, we encoded data onto PNGs because they're lossless.
+As we know from the image processing lab, we encoded data onto PNGs because they're lossless.
 This is really good because it means the data we encrypt will not change due to compression, and we can decode that data when needed.

+Well let's just extract those pngs from the mp4 right?
+Well... not exactly Even with ```-compression_level 0``` giving you uncompressed png files from a mp4, this process will not work because the conversion from png to mp4 is not exactly lossless (from testing, there are very minor changes, but any minor changes means the data we encrypted is now compromised).
+This means we can either look for an alternative video output file or an alternative image output file... or maybe both.

+For now, let's just consider an alternative output file.
+PNGs are very common, but you may have also heard of JPG?
+Well those aren't any better (sometimes worse), so let's keep looking.
+When looking for lossless image output files, one that you'll come across is TIF (or TIFF, they are literally the same thing).
+TIF / TIFF stands for Tagged Image File Format, and is not a nickname.
+What is the difference between a TIF file and a PNG file, when both are lossless images?
+Well the main one that we need is that it can hold far more information than PNGs do.
+This is the precision image file that you would use when you want pixel-perfect images, which is exactly what we need.
+Using TIFF files, we can get the exact frames from our mp4 and encode onto those.

+So, lossy conversion crisis avoided for now, but unfortunately, turning out TIF images back into an mp4 isn't particularly an intuitive solution.
+More on this later after we talk about encoding images.

 # Encoding Process
 So let's look at how exactly to use our program